npanuhin/Advent-of-Code/README.md

 ---

 This is a repository of my [Advent of Code](https://adventofcode.com "Visit adventofcode.com") solutions.
-It also contains a brief description of some puzzle solved.
+It also contains a short description of some puzzle solved.

 I try to optimize each solution as much as possible, so even though they are written in Python, many of them execute in less than a second.